TRU-CS/COMP_1110/README.md

 Welcome to the COMP_1110 repository!
 This repository contains the assignments and projects for the COMP_1110 course.
 The course focuses on fundamental concepts in computer science and programming, providing students with hands-on experience through various assignments and projects.

+## Documentations:
+- [Otter-grader](https://otter-grader.readthedocs.io/en/latest/otter_assign/notebook_format.html).
+This is a library to generate autograder zip file from a jupyter notebook.
+- [Gradescope](https://gradescope-autograders.readthedocs.io/en/latest/specs/).
+This is a platform to host the autograder and run autotest againsts students submissions

 ## Contents

 - **Assignments**: Imported assignments that need to be converted to autograder